dwarmstrong/homebin/README.rst

 **homebin**
 ===========

-Some helper scripts and programming experiments I create and store in **$HOME/bin**.
+Collection of working scripts and experiments in my home directory.
+Programming right now in **Python**.

 Scripts
 =======